-OPERATING SYSTEM: ME29 runs under the TME (Transaction Machine Environment) operating system, which is compatible with Exec 3S of the 290X Series but offers additional facilities.
+OPERATING SYSTEM: ME29 runs under the TME (Transaction Machine Environment) operating system, 70C-505MI-207 Computers International which is compatible with Exec 3S of the 290X Series but offers additional facilities.
 Programs written to run under Exec 3S can be run under TME using the same job control language, even though TME has a new job control language.

-TME offers workstation users batch and distributed processing facilities, multiaccess computing (time-sharing) and user-friendly features such as menus, user guides, and a HELP facility to simplify system operation.
-The Personal Data System, which runs under the transaction processing system, allows a user to build a personal data base and to retrieve data from it in tabular form.
+TME offers workstation users batch and distributed processing facilities, multiaccess computing (timesharing) and user-friendly features such as menus, user guides, and a HELP facility to simplify system operation.
+The Personal Data System, which runs under the transaction processing system, allows a user to build a personal database and to retrieve data from it in tabular form.

-TME is offered in four variants: TME 20, which runs on the Model 33, TME 30, which runs on Model 37, TME 40 for Model 45, and TME 50 for Model 54.
+TME is offered in four variants: TME 20 for the Model 33, TME 30 for Model 37, TME 40 for Model 45, and TME 50 for Model 54.